Talisman Games

 Ship Orders

-If I wanted to merge two 5-ship fleets can I just issue the Join order for the two Flagships, merging the entire second fleet into the first?
-Or do I need to join all the second fleet's ships to the new flagship?
+If I wanted to merge two five-ship fleets can I just issue the JOIN order for the two Flagships, merging the entire second fleet into the first?
+Or do I need to JOIN all the second fleet's ships to the new flagship?

-What are the chances of a patrolling ship finding an enemy ship entering the system with SCOUT orders?
+What are the chances of a patrolling ship catching an enemy ship entering a system with SCOUT orders?

-It depends on your craft.
+It depends on your patrolling ship design and quantity.
 Each patrolling ship gets a 1% chance per inertia engine of catching a scout, so a typical fighter-type will have a 16% chance of catching one.
-But if you know any probability math, those numbers can't be simply added together when you are patrolling with multiple ships - there's an overlap factor to be considered.
+But if you know any probability math, those numbers can't simply be added together when you are patrolling with multiple ships - there's an overlap factor to be considered.
+But multiple ships are still better than one and eventually the composite chance can approach 100%.

 Diplomacy and Sending Messages To Other Players